adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

   ]
 }
 ```
 ...you can open the result in QGIS and take a look.
+Here's a preview:

 Meshes can be made the same way, try replacing the `writers.gdal` block with:
 ```